Tips for Middle School Online Success

 - If you find you or your child is becoming overwhelmed by work load, or struggling due to a learning need, remember every course can be adapted to suit your child’s learning needs – a conversation is all it takes to develop a plan for your student.
 Let’s work together to provide the best possible learning experience.

 - Teachers are human.
 Mistakes are possible.
 If your student has an assignment that has not been marked within a few days and the student cannot do the next assignment because of that, students are encouraged to contact the teacher and ask if they could check on that assignment.
-Occasionally, Moodle skips sending an email notification.
+Occasionally, an email notification my not be sent.
 The teacher may not even know the assignment is sitting there.
 A polite request is always welcome and shows initiative.

 HCOS cares about your family's online experience.
 If you are thrilled with your experience, We would love to hear from you.
-Likewise, if you feel you are not being well served, please contact, Grant Wardle, the Middle School Online Coordinator.
+Likewise, if you feel you are not being well served, please contact Karen Roeck, Director of Middle School Instruction.